-Power-up tests are run automatically when the Module is initialized and do not require any inputs or actions from the module operator.
-Additionally, power-up tests may be executed at any time by calling the ect\SelfTest() API function and verifying it returns 0 (ECT\SUCCESS) to indicate success.
+Power-up tests are run automatically when the Module is initialized and do not require any inputs or actions from the Module operator.
+For the use in FreeRTOS, the crypto officer must add the function, ect\EnableFIPSMode(), to the set of hardware initialization functions in the kernel in order that the FIPS self-test and Module initialization is always performed automatically and before any user processes.
 No FIPS-mode cryptographic functionality will be available until after successful execution of all power-up tests.
 No authentication is required to perform self-tests either automatically or upon demand.